BuildIt-lang/buildsl_cgo22_artifacts/README.md

 This moves all the 3 arrays to the GPU before invoking the GPU kernel.
 Now we can run the DSL and you will notice that the generated code has 2 calls to CUDA kernels and the first one has 3 calls to `to_device`, a function that copies arrays from the host to the GPU.
 This code is now correct and should produce the right result.

 But we can see and interesting difference for the next iteration that runs on the host (`iter == 2`).
-Because now the buffers have been moved to the GPU, the host side code whenever it needs to read or write these values, moves individual indices back and forth.
+Because now the buffers have been moved to the GPU, the host side code whenever it needs to read or write these values, moves individual indices back and forth (this is result of the specialization we wrote in TODO#1).
 This is correct but highly ineffecient.
 In our `mmvp` function we know that the whole array is going to be requied on the host, so we can move it back completely before we start execution.

 #### TODO#4
 Find the TODO#4 in the code.
 This is in the host side implementation of the `mmvp` function.
 We can add the following code there -